 Adaptable to just about every environment, African violets are one of the easiest flowering houseplants to grow.
 Moreover, there are hundreds of varieties to choose from.
 The fuzzy-leaved plant performs best in evenly moist soil and indirect sunlight.

-Water African violets at the soil surface, taking care not to moisten the leaves.
-Or, allow the plant to wick up water from a saucer.
+The key is to keep those fuzzy leaves dry.
+Water your African violet at the soil surface, or allow the plant to wick up water from a saucer.
 However, never allow your plant to remain standing in water or the roots may be damaged.
 African violets grow best in smaller pots.

 This beautiful succulent with orange, yellow and red flowers has long lasting flowers and attractive, oval-shaped fleshy foliage.
 The plant blooms naturally indoors during winter and early spring.

 Kalanchoes prefer bright light, but beware – they’ll burn in full sun.
 Again, proper drainage is key.
 Use a loose potting soil containing peat moss, perlite and sand and place pebbles at the bottom of the pot to guard against standing water.
 And never place a kalanchoe near a draft or cold window.

 Jasminum polyanthum, also known as pink jasmine or white jasmine, is the most common variety of jasmine grown indoors.
 A fragrant plant with showy white blooms, it grows best near a south-facing window.
 Cool temperatures are essential to encouraging this flowering houseplant’s buds to form.
 Jasmine typically flowers indoors in February.